wwbmmm/asi-safety-solution/README.md

-# asi-safety-solution
+# ASI Safety Solution

-This is a paper about AI safety.
+This is a paper about ASI safety.

-## English Version

-Title: A Comprehensive Solution to Ensure the Safety and Controllability of Artificial Superintelligence
+## A Comprehensive Solution to Ensure the Safety and Controllability of Artificial Superintelligence

 Abstract: